Seeker002/differential-drive-waypoint-navigation/README.md

 ---

-*Built with MATLAB & Simulink for autonomous robot navigation*
+*Built with MATLAB/Simulink for autonomous robot navigation*